phatch21/ZK_Circuit_2.0/README.md

 - You can prove you know a password without revealing it
 - The verifier only sees the hash of the password
-- The proof is cryptographically sound and cannot be faked
+- The proof is cryptographically sound under standard assumptions and resistant to forgery

 ## 📁 Project Structure